Ovodo/MoveWithDizzle/README.md

 - **Function Completion**:
   - In the Functions view, click “Complete Function Body” to let the AI generate a function body based on your struct and parameter context.

-### 4. Formatting
-- **Format on Save**:
-  - The extension auto-formats your Move files on save.
-  - To format manually, right-click in the editor and select “Format Document”.

-### 5. MongoDB Integration
-- **Vector Search**:
-  - The extension connects to your MongoDB Atlas instance for semantic code/document search.
-  - Configure your MongoDB URI and credentials in the extension settings or environment.

 ---

 ## 💡 Tips

-- **Preserving Comments**:
-  The extension preserves your comments and places them before the relevant code sections.
 - **Section Headings**:
   Each section (imports, structs, functions, etc.) is clearly marked with stylized comments for easy navigation.
 - **Live Reload**: